alofeoluwafemi/48-Tutorial-Youtube-Challenge/Part 1: Build an API with go ethereum.md

 deploy.Post("/usdc", controllers.DeployUSDC)
 ```

-Again restart the server and from Postman call your URL and a new smart contract will be deployed.
+Again restart the server and from Postman make a `GET request to http://127.0.0.1:3000/api/v1/deploy/usdc and a new smart contract will be deployed.
 You can confirm using the transaction hash.

 ![Deploy Contract on Post man](https://s3.amazonaws.com/alofe.oluwafemi/Screen+Shot+2022-09-11+at+5.24.09+PM.png)